0%

 Opponent concedes the match

-• Card Ability or Effect
+• Card Effect

 Fulfilling a card's alternate win condition